Asquidy/Asquidy.github.io/_papers/zzreviews.md

 layout:
 title: "Reciprocity in Two-sided Reputation Systems: Evidence from an Experiment on Airbnb"
 category: research
-abstract: Reciprocity in feedback may distort information and lead to inefficient outcomes in digital marketplaces.
-We analyze a large-scale field experiment on Airbnb in which the treatment was a simultaneous reveal review system that eliminated the ability of second reviewers to condition feedback on the content of the first review.
-The treatment had small negative effects on ratings and content, which points to a limited role of strategic reciprocity in shaping review content prior to the introduction of simultaneous reveal.
-The treatment also induced 9.7&#37; more host reviews and 1.8&#37; more guest reviews, consistent with a desire to reveal information about a counterparty’s review by submitting a review.
-We fail to reject the null of no treatment effect on subsequent transactions by guests and hosts.
-Even in the absence of strategic reciprocity, there is evidence that some feedback may be distorted.
-For instance, when a guest does not recommend a host in a private and anonymous response, 19% of public reviews contain a high rating.
-Using plausibly exogenous variation in observational data, we show that this mismatch is partially explained by market participants interacting in a social manner and consequently omitting negative information in reviews.
+abstract: Reputation systems are used by nearly every digital marketplace but designs vary.
+One design choice is when to reveal post-transaction feedback to users, which may affect the content of reviews and the speed with which information is distributed in the marketplace.
+We study the effects of changing feedback revelation timing in a large-scale field experiment on Airbnb.
+Feedback in the treatment group was hidden until both parties submitted a review and was revealed immediately after submission in the control group.
+We show that the treatment reduced retaliation and reciprocation in feedback giving.
+The treatment also stimulated more reviewing in total, due to users’ curiosity about what the counterparty wrote and/or the desire to have feedback visible to other users.
+The effects on feedback giving did not translate into a reduction of adverse selection as measured by subsequent transactions and prices.
 journal: Revise and Resubmit at Marketing Science <br> This is a substantially revised version of a paper presented at EC'15 as&#58; "Bias and Reciprocity in Online Reviews&#58; Evidence from Field Experiments on Airbnb".
 link: "/assets/reviews_paper.pdf"
 js: "toggleMe('reviews'); return false;"